 Attribute Invalid Usage Location

+deprecatedFrom An element with a deprecatedFrom attribute has a child node that does not ha

-deprecatedFrom See SCHEMA_DEPRECATION_ERROR
+deprecatedFrom attribute.

 rooted See SCHEMA_LIBRARY_INVALID

 takesValue Used on a non-placeholder(#) node.

 unitClass Used on a non-placeholder(#) node.

 valueClass Used on a non-placeholder(#) node.